tseguin715/Online-Purchasing-Behavior/README.md

 Next, the models scoring highest on each metric was trained on the whole train split, applied to the test split, and the possible profits explored:

 The "max actual profit" is what it sounds like, and the "max predicted profit" is the profit using the threshold that computed the maximum profit at the training stage.
+It turns out that the model optimized for XXX leads to the highest profit.
+This is a XX increase over the baseline Random Forest Classifier model above.

+The predictions are split as follows:

+The number of positive (true and false) values correspond to the number of items stocked ahead of time.
+Here, stock was purchased for xx of the sessions, or %xx of the sessions.

+The average profit value could be used to predict an actual profit using different values of R (revenue) per item as well as the number of predicted positives.
+The size of the test set contained XX sessions, which for R = $1 would grant a total profit of $XX, but this value could be scaled to correspond to a larger number of browsing sessions, to get an idea what the profit would be in those situations.